-Crismon Road on the east is a Two-Way Four Lane District Street and will be Secondary type.
-Crismon Road will have varying pedestrian activity and may have some uses fronting the roadway along them.
-Adjacent uses can be encouraged to engage these streets, but this may not be possible with most residential uses.
+"Warner South" on the north, "Spine West" on the west, and "Spine East" near the Great Park, are all Two-Way Four Lane District Streets and will be Secondary types.
+These streets will have varying pedestrian activity and may have some uses fronting the roadway along them.
+Adjacent uses should be encouraged to engage these streets, but this may not be possible with most residential uses.